 Powering Medicare Advantage Supplemental Benefits with Technology

 Investing in technology to manage and coordinate home-based supplemental services is essential for improving connectivity and enhancing the overall member experience.
 These six steps will help organizations begin their own digital transformation and improve the way they coordinate and deliver care to their members.
-When done right, this can lead to more healthy days at home, higher member satisfaction and, ultimately, higher rates of retention.
+When done right, this can lead to more healthy days at home, higher member satisfaction and, ultimately, higher Star ratings and rates of retention.